NLP-Casey-Harris-Wood-Project/nlp-project/README.md

 1. Is there unique terminology used for Python and HTML?
 2. Are there words that are used more in Python than HTML and vice versa?
 3. Are there 2-word combinations that are used more in Python than HTML and vice versa?
-4. Are there 3-word combinations that are used more in Python than HTML and vice versa?
+4. Does http occur more in Python or in HTML?

 ## Dataset